Vek17/TabletopTweaks-Base/README.md

         * When casting a shadow spell, that spell is 20% more real than normal.

 * Feats
+    * Ability Focus - Stunning Fist
+        * Add +2 to the DC for all saving throws against your stunning fist.
     * Animal Ally
         * You gain an animal companion as if you were a druid of your character level -3.
 Unlike normal animals of its kind, an animal companion's Hit Dice, abilities, skills, and feats advance as you advance in level.
     * Celestial Servant